Sameh-Sany/Sameh-Sany/README.md

 ### 👋 Hello, I'm Sameh Sany

 I'm a passionate backend engineer with a love for creating robust and scalable software solutions.
-With [X] years of experience in the tech industry, I specialise in designing and developing backend systems that power web and mobile applications.
+With 2 years of experience in the tech industry, I specialise in designing and developing backend systems that power web and mobile applications.

 #### 💼 Current Work